For freight brokers prospecting shippers

 Yes.
 Upload it once and Scout reverse-matches it to shippers actively running those origin → destination pairs.
 You can save the result as a recurring view.

-Just sign up — no demo or credit card required.
-You'll be in the database with full Scout access within minutes.
+Just sign up — no demo call or credit card required.
+GetFreight.ai is free during beta and you'll get the full database and Scout access within minutes.
+Paid plans are launching soon; beta accounts lock in early-access pricing.

 Get started